FSSAI Regulation of Infant Formula in India

 Food Safety and standards (Advertising and Claims) Regulations, 2018

-The Indian manufacturers must obtain FSSAI licnse as an essential pre-requisites for manufacturing Infant Formulas in India.
+The Indian manufacturers must obtain FSSAI license as an essential pre-requisites for manufacturing Infant food regulations in India.
 FSSAI issues licenses under three categories, namely:

 Basic FSSAI License for small-scale businesses with turnover less than 12 lakhs